The-Aether-Team/Protect-Your-Moa/docs/CONTRIBUTING.md

-# Contributing to Example Mod
+# Contributing to Protect Your Moa
 ## Getting started for programmers
 1. Install the latest 64-bit version of OpenJDK 17.
 Check out [Adoptium](https://adoptium.net/) for the relevant JDK build for your OS.

 2. Install the latest 64-bit version of Git, which can be found on the [Git website](https://git-scm.com/).

-3. Fork Example Mod repository with the [fork](https://github.com/The-Aether-Team/Example-Mod/fork) button in the top right of GitHub.
+3. Fork Protect Your Moa repository with the [fork](https://github.com/The-Aether-Team/Protect-Your-Moa/fork) button in the top right of GitHub.

 4. We recommend to use [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/) for contributions.
 Other IDEs may work but any issues or roadblocks will not receive support.